Spotting Red Flags in TPO and PVC Commercial Roofing

 Recognizing Rot as a Consequence of Roofing Issues

 When water, moisture, and mold come together, what do they make?
 No, that’s not the beginning of a cheesy joke, I promise.
 These 3 elements combined create rot, which is no joke.
-Some commercial buildings unused areas with little to no traffic at any given time, so water, moisture, and mold can go unnoticed for quite some time.
+Some commercial buildings have unused areas with little to no traffic at any given time, so water, moisture, and mold can go unnoticed for quite some time.

 If you find rot in your building combined with these 3 other factors, there’s a high probability that it’s coming from your TPO or PVC roof.